 “Manufactured Housing” – As defined by the then applicable NH fire and building codes.

 “Camper” – any Recreational Vehicle, motorized or not, capable of being registered and intended for short term use only.

+“Mixed Use Structure” – A building which contains dwelling units located above the ground floor of an institutional, civic, office, commercial, or retail use.

+“Farmer’s Market” – A retail sales use operated by a government agency, non-profit agency, or one or more Producers that primarily sells Farm Products and Value-added Farm Products directly to consumers.
+Farmer’s Markets can include indoor and outdoor display and sales.

 “Senior Housing Units” – Independent-living Residential structures, whether detached or attached, without full-time nursing staff, specifically for households with at least one (l) resident fifty-five (55) years of age or older, each with a limit of two (2) bedrooms which comply with all of the then applicable NH fire and buildings codes.

-“Workforce Housing Units” – Independent-living structures, whether detached or attached, fifty (50) percent of which are by covenant permanently affordable to those with household incomes no more than 120% of the area median, and that no more than 30% of the household income is spent on housing costs and which meet all provisions of the then RSA 674: 58-61.
+“Workforce Housing Units” – “Workforce Housing” – means housing which is intended for sale and which is affordable to a household with an income of no more than 100 percent of the median income for a 4-person household for the county in which the housing is located as published annually by the United States Department of Housing and Urban Development.
+‘Workforce Housing’ also means rental housing which is affordable to a household with an income of no more than 60 percent of the median income for a 3-person household for the county in which the housing is located as published annually by HUD.
+Housing developments that exclude minor children from more than 20 percent of the units, or in which more than 50 percent of the dwelling units have fewer than two bedrooms, shall not constitute workforce housing as outlined in RSA 674: 58-61.

 SECTION 2 – PERMITTED USES: